-Weekly depth psychotherapy and counselling in Bristol and online
+Weekly depth psychotherapy and counselling in central Bristol and online

 Much contemporary therapy is brief, solution-focused or structured around defined goals.
 For some people this is appropriate.
 For others, something slower and more searching is sought.